gamernetwork/tech-task-platform-2021.5/README.md

      2. a subheading (not mandatory, max 200 characters)
   2. Populate the new fields using the admin site.
   3. Add a new test case that checks if `str(post)` returns the post title for a Post object.
-  4. Add a second test case that creates a Post, then checks if the index view of the application contains a post title.
+  4. Add a second test case that creates a Post, then checks if the index view of the application contains the title of the post.

 Refer to https://docs.djangoproject.com/en/1.11/topics/migrations/#workflow for steps to get your model changes into the database.